 The Close is offering our readers 25% off their package with Real Estate Express for a limited time.
 At checkout, enter the coupon code “TheClose25” to save some bucks on us.

 Becoming a Real Estate Agent

-There is no requirement for a college degree, no requirement for a business background.
+A college degree is not required, nor do you need a business background.
 In fact, in most states, the only requirements are that you: